Eugène-François Vidocq: Le bureau des renseignements (1833–1848)

 The agency flourished, but Vidocq continued to make enemies, some of them powerful.
 On 17 August 1842, on behalf of Police Prefect Gabriel Delessert, 75 police officers stormed his office building and arrested him and one of his agents.
 This time, the case seemed to be clear.
 In an investigation of defalcation, he had made an illegal arrest and had demanded a bill of exchange for the embezzled money from the arrested fraudster.
 For the next few months, 67-year-old Vidocq was remanded into custody in the Conciergerie.
 On 3 May 1843, the first hearings finally took place before judge Michel Barbou, a close friend of Delessert.
 During the trial, Vidocq had to give testimony about many other cases, among them, the kidnappings of several women whom he had allegedly delivered to monasteries against their will at the behest of their families.
-Also, his activities as a money lender and the possible benefits from it were examined.
-Finally, he was sentenced to five years imprisonment and a fine of 3,000 francs.
+Also, his activities as a moneylender and the possible benefits from it were examined.
+Finally, he was sentenced to five years' imprisonment and a fine of 3,000 francs.
 Vidocq immediately appealed, and through the intervention of political friends like Count Gabriel de Berny and the attorney general, Franck-Carré, he quickly got a new trial, this time with the chief judge of the court royale.
 The hearing on 22 July 1843 took a matter of minutes, and after eleven months in the Conciergerie, Vidocq was free once again.